gerald-phs/ainsleyHarriottWebsite/README.md

   display: block;
   max-width: 100%;
   height: auto;
-  margin: 0 auto; /* I'd omit the `0`.
-Some top and bottom margin would look good in this particular case.
-Or would `auto` demolish top and bottom margin as well? */
+  margin: 0 auto; /* I'd omit the 0.
+Some top and bottom spacing would look good in this particular case.
+Or would `auto` demolish top and bottom margin as well (set them all to 0 or some other value) */ }
-}
 ```